 We should all know by now that golf can be split into two halves; one half is having the ability to drive, chip or putt the golf ball into – or at least towards – the hole and another half looking damn fine on the course.
 And with such a huge selection of golf clothing brands churning out tops, pants and all manner of other golfing attire, it’s never been easier to look the part while taking part.

 But while in some instances you could potentially substitute your golf-specific clothing for something equally athletic in direction, one area you shouldn’t skip out on is footwear.

-Golf shoes are, for men, one of the most important factors in determining how well a game is going to play out.
+Men’s golf shoes are one of the most important factors in determining how well a game is going to play out.
 How so?
 Traction.
 Your feet need to be firmly planted if you want any chance of sending your ball into orbit, as one little slip could cost you bragging rights with your mates.

 - Golf Clothing Apparel Brands That Will Make You The Sharpest Guy On The Green